April 6, 2017

 other hand, in the inland localities of northern California and adjacent Oregon,

-cobra plants endure extremes of low temperature during the winter
+cobra plants endure extremes of low temperatures during the winter

 months, sometimes covered with frost, ice, and snow!